 - Oral diabetic medications

-Apple Health coverage
+Apple Health Coverage

 If you have Washington State Medicaid coverage through Apple Health, that plan may still pay part of your medical bills even if you have gained coverage under WSU’s GSA plan.

 If you have coverage under Medicaid, it is important to let the Washington State Department of Social and Health Services (DSHS) know that your primary insurance, WSU Graduate Student Health Insurance, is not processed electronically; that way, they can set up appropriate claim processing that coordinates with your WSU coverage.
 Otherwise, your prescription benefits may not be processed in a timely manner.

 For more information, visit the Washington Health Care Authority.

-If you were enrolled in the 2016-2017 plan, you have up to one year to submit claims for medical services provided to you on or before August 15, 2017.
-Your insurance administrator is AmeriBen.
+If you were enrolled in the 2020-2021 plan, you have up to one year to submit claims for medical services provided to you on or before August 15, 2021.
+Your insurance administrator is UnitedHealthcare StudentResources.

-1095-B forms for the 2017 tax year will be available on your United Healthcare Student Resources account at a later date on your UnitedHealthcare StudentResources account.
+1095-B forms for the 2021 tax year will be available at a later date on your UnitedHealthcare StudentResources account.